AnthonyRentsch/likely-voters/README.md

 `raw-vote-intent.R` - Script where I look at how self-reported voting intentions changed among different racial groups between 2012 and 2016.

-`national_models.Rmd` - Markdown file where I create/define likely voter models and evaluate their performance on an individual level and use them to make election predictions.
+`national_models.Rmd` - Markdown file where I create/define likely voter models and evaluate their performance on an individual level and use them to make election predictions at the national level.
 View the output [here](https://github.com/AnthonyRentsch/thesis_LikelyVoters/blob/master/national_models.md).

+`state_models.Rmd` - Similar to `national_models.Rmd` but goes state by state.
+View the output [here](https://github.com/AnthonyRentsch/thesis_LikelyVoters/blob/master/state_models.md).

 `analysis_test.Rmd` - Test markdown file for cutoff likely voter models.
 This file only uses 2016 data throughout and is meant to be a draft of my analysis.
 View the output [here](https://github.com/AnthonyRentsch/thesis_LikelyVoters/blob/master/analysis_test.md).